xdkaine/tbd-dev/docs/setup.md

   > infra/registry/auth/htpasswd
 ```

 Replace `registry-password` with a real password.
-The `tbd` user is what the Actions runner and API use to push/pull images.
+The `tbd` user is what the built-in builder and API use to push/pull images.

 ### 2b.
 Start Docker Compose